 Regulatory and Legal Compliance

-The board should ensure that the firm adheres to all the provided regulatory framework as well as the legal duties.
+The board should ensure that the firm adheres to all the provided regulatory frameworks as well as the legal duties.
 These range from corporate compliance standards and statutory requirements.
 This will raise the risk potential for non-compliance with severe implications and even result in penalties or prosecution.
 The board also engages regulators and conducts regular audits to ensure the firm is adhering to all relevant laws and regulations.

 Risk Management and Mitigation